|Students Learn Best When They Are Given the Chance to SEE, HEAR, and DO (Try) Each New Concept!

 If your student is not ready for all of the concepts in a visual aid or handout, you can still use the visual aid.
 Just introduce what he/she is ready to learn; save the other elements for later.
 If you have given your student a copy to keep in his/her notebook, as a handout, then the information will already be handy when he/she is ready for the next concept.

-Check out our Piano Discoveries Store!
+Check out our Piano Discoveries Worksheets!
 Explore additional ideas for teaching concepts in a fun and exciting way with Games.

 Level-Based Visual Aids

-Check out these and other documents at the Piano Discoveries Store.
+Check out these and other documents at the Piano Discoveries Worksheets section.
 Use them in your studio today!